EduardoHargreaves/Effect-of-the-OSN-on-the-elections/README.md

 # Effect-of-the-OSN-on-the-elections

-The dataset used in the paper: "Visibilidade no Facebook: Modelo, Medições e Implicações" can be found in: https://github.com/tracking-exposed/experiments-data/tree/master/e18.
+The dataset generate by the facebook.tracking.exposed team which was used in the paper: "Visibilidade no Facebook: Modelo, Medições e Implicações" can be found in: https://github.com/tracking-exposed/experiments-data/tree/master/e18.

 The R notebook necessary to generate the statiscal analysis, the model validation and the what-if analysis can be found in: